microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-getallmessages.md

 ## Optional query parameters

 You can use the [$top](/graph/query-parameters#top-parameter) query parameter to control the number of items per response.
+Additionally, [$filter](/graph/query-parameters#filter-parameter) is supported with datetime range query on lastModifiedDateTime.
 The other [OData query parameters](/graph/query-parameters) are not currently supported.

 ## Request body